martinthenth/goal/README.md

-# Goal
+# Goal 🥅

 A library for parsing and validating parameters.
-It takes the `params` received from an Phoenix controller action, validates them, and returns the params as an atom-based map.
+It takes the `params` (e.g. from an Phoenix controller action), validates them, and returns an atom-based map or an error changeset.
 It's based on `ecto` (https://github.com/elixir-ecto/ecto), so every validation that you have for database fields can be applied in validating parameters.

 > This library is in active development.
 You're free to use it, but for a stable version you should wait until it is published on Hex.pm.